Tetris-Duel-Team/Tetris-Duel/README.md

 # Tetris Duel

+*Note: This project has never been tested with the new Raspberry Pi 2.*

 As an experiment on basic game networking in bare metal assembly, we created a multiplayer Tetris game for Raspberry Pi.
 Watch our game demo here: http://youtu.be/hTqKRdcKZ9k

 Our source code features: